Inside Llewyn Davis

-Inside Llewyn Davis (/ˈluːɪn/) is a 2013 period black comedy musical drama film written, directed, produced, and edited by Joel and Ethan Coen.
+Inside Llewyn Davis (/ˈluːɪn/) is a 2013 period black comedy drama film written, directed, produced, and edited by Joel and Ethan Coen.
 Set in 1961, the film follows one week in the life of Llewyn Davis, played by Oscar Isaac in his breakthrough role, a folk singer struggling to achieve musical success while keeping his life in order.
 The supporting cast includes Carey Mulligan, John Goodman, Garrett Hedlund, F. Murray Abraham, Justin Timberlake and Adam Driver.

 Though Davis is a fictional character, the story was partly inspired by folk singer Dave Van Ronk's autobiography.
 Most of the folk songs performed in the film are sung in full and recorded live.
 T Bone Burnett was the executive music producer.
 Principal photography took place in early 2012, primarily in New York City.
 The film, an international co-production between companies in France, the United Kingdom and the United States, was financed by StudioCanal before it received an American distributor.